Urine protein; Albumin - urine; Urine albumin; Proteinuria; Albuminuria

 Krishnan A, Levin A. Laboratory assessment of kidney disease: glomerular filtration rate, urinalysis, and proteinuria.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 23.

 Lamb EJ, Jones GRD.
 Kidney function tests.
-In: Rifai N, ed.
-Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
-6th ed.
-St Louis, MO: Elsevier; 2018:chap 32.BACK TO TOP
+In: Rifai N, Chiu RWK, Young I, Burnham CD, Wittwer CT, eds.
+Tietz Textbook of Laboratory Medicine.
+7th ed.
+St Louis, MO: Elsevier; 2023:chap 34.BACK TO TOP

 Reviewed By: Jacob Berman, MD, MPH, Clinical Assistant Professor of Medicine, Division of General Internal Medicine, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.